 BLOCK: I read in your report that your own company, Mandiant, got one of these spear-fishing emails from this apparent Chinese unit with a malicious attachment.
 How does it work?
 Is it any different from any other standard hacking that you see all the time?

 MANDIA: Well, I think spear-fishing is commonly used by a lot of people that want to target an organization or target individuals.
 But how it works is, in general, the victims get an email and there's either a link in that email or there's an attachment to that email that contains malicious code.

 BLOCK: So the email that your company got had a malicious attachment.
 What was the red flag that showed you this was not what it appeared to be?

-MANDIA: It was an email from me allegedly but it was from an external account that I don't use, to two Mandiant employees.
+MANDIA: It was an email from me allegedly, but it was from an external account that I don't use, to two Mandiant employees.
 And both Mandiant employees recognized this just wasn't my email address.
 And I was lucky enough nobody clicked on the attachment.
-They recognize it for what it was.
+They recognized it for what it was.
 It was a fraud.

 BLOCK: Kevin Mandia is the founder and CEO of the computer security firm Mandiant.
 Kevin, thanks for coming in.

 MANDIA: Thank you very much.
 Transcript provided by NPR, Copyright NPR.